 I would avoid those that also require mains power but don’t use a mains switch to the light.

 Hard Wired Wireless switches are an ideal drop in replacement for an existing switch making it smart.

 When using technologies like Zigbee they (wireless only and hard wired) can easily be reconfigured to work with other lights and appliances and to control multiple lights etc

 Very low cost RF433 wireless in line switches are likely to become popular in non smart home installations especially for the elderly.

-Because smart bulbs are expensive and bulbs are consumable items I would expect that they will not be as popular as smart switches and inline switches.
+Because smart bulbs are expensive and bulbs are consumable items I don’t expect that they will be as popular as smart switches and in line switches.